 The CVault is designed to provide complete darkness and airtight bud curing.

-So are you ready to start growing?
-Hopefully we provided some good tips to get you started.
+So are you ready to grow cannabis from seeds?
+Hopefully we provided some good tips for media, lighting, and grow tents to get you started.
 We’d love to hear from you regarding your grow so please leave a comment in the survey below or click one of the “Join Now” buttons at the top and bottom of this article to get into our private, vetted, professional forum.
-And don’t forget to check out Growers Network University!
+And don't forget to check out Growers Network University!
 See you there and happy growing!

 Feminized Regular Seeds: